ikelaiah/threadsafecollections-fp/README.md

    - Thread-safe iteration with automatic lock management
    - Each iterator maintains its own lock token
 - ✅ Bulk operations support
-   - ✅ Implemented in List, Dictionary and Deque
-   - ❌ Pending in HashSet
 - ❌ Performance not yet optimized

 Planned Features:
-- 🔄 Bulk operations
-   - ✅ Implemented for List and Deque
-   - ❌ Pending for Dictionary, HashSet

 - 🔄 Performance optimizations
 - 🔄 More specialized types